Women's Hair Loss

 Female Hair Loss Causes

-Women’s hair loss causes are similar to men’s causes.
+The telogen effluvium stage is when a large percentage of scalp hair is in the “shedding” phase.
+Women losing hair causes are similar to men’s causes.
 However, genetics plays a more significant role in hair loss in men.
 In women, stress, autoimmune, and chemical damage are the primary causes of hair fall.

 - Hormonal change